TeaEngineering/aiokdb/README.md

 Arrays are implemtned with subtypes that use [Python's native arrays module](https://docs.python.org/3/library/array.html) for efficient array types.

-There is a serialiser `
+Serialisation is handled by `b9` which returns a python bytes, and `d9` which takes a bytes and returns a K-object.

-Python manages garbage colleciton of our K-like objects, none of the refcounting primitives exist, ie. `k.r` and functions `r1`, `r0` and `m9`, `setm` have no equivelent.
+Python manages garbage colleciton of our K-like objects, so none of the refcounting primitives exist, ie. `k.r` and functions `r1`, `r0` and `m9`, `setm` have no equivelent.

 Atoms are created by `ka`, `kb`, `ku`, `kg`, `kh`, `ki`, `kj`, `ke`, `kf`, `kc`, `ks`, `kt`, `kd`, `kz`, `ktj` Lists with `ktn` and `knk`

-Serialisation is handled by `b9` which returns a python bytes, and `d9` which takes a bytes and returns a K-object.
+## Tests

+Just run `pytest` in the root directory.